tomwhite/set-game/data/train-v2/README.md

 individual cards can be detected.
 5. If there are problematic images, then copy them to _raw-problem_.
 These will not be used, but keep them as future versions of the code may be able to handle them.
 6. Run `SortRawTrainingImagesV2`.
-This will programatically detect the number of features on each card so that it can sort the training boards with 1, 2, or 3 number cards.
+This will programmatically detect the number of features on each card so that it can sort the training boards with 1, 2, or 3 number cards.
 (Note 3 is called 0.)
 7. Open each directory in _raw-sorted_ and visually check that each board is in the correct directory.
 Move any that are not.